Health and Social Care (National Data Guardian) Act 2018

 Description

 - Publishing guidance on processing health and adult social care data in England.
-Public bodies and service providers must have regard to this guidance.

 - Keeping published guidance under review and revising it as needed.

-- Consulting appropriately before publishing guidance.
+- Consulting relevant parties before publishing guidance.

 Government Spending